appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-12-15-working-with-Start-Node.md

 - Registered URL will be displayed on Read-Only mode.
 - You can anytime convert a normal Processflow to a Triggered Processflow, by updating START node Configurations.
 - For the Trigger Type `EVENT`, the SYNC & RETRY section will not be available during its deployment process.
+- The RUN button in the designer page will be disabled for Trigger Type **EVENT**.